Alongside Wi-Fi calling , VoLTE (Voice-over-LTE), is one of the latest features popping up with major mobile networks.

 For phone compatibility and usage information, consult their Fido VoLTE page.

 Koodo only supports Voice over LTE at this time.
 However, in their Community Forum, they mention this lays the groundwork for future features such as Video over LTE.

 Minutes and texts count toward your monthly allotment.

-At roll out, the LG V30 is the only supported phone.
+You'll need an iPhone 6 or newer, or an LG V30, to take advantage of the feature.
 VoLTE service is also not available in Saskatchewan and portions of Manitoba.